The Doctoral Program in Political Science is accredited both in the United States and Austria.

 The Doctoral Program in Political Science is structured around the following stages:

-The following applies to students enrolled after 2022.
+The following applies to students enrolled in 2024.

-For students enrolled before that, please review the regulations that apply to you.
+For students enrolled before that, please review your handbook and the regulations that apply to you.

 Coursework